The Bad-Man1 of 12

 When the killed-in-action Robin named Jason Todd first returned from the dead, he functioned as a sort of anti-Batman because he utilized the training of Batman to target the hero, while also attempting to prove that his more brutal way of cleaning Gotham’s streets was better than Batman’s methods.

-While he was more of an anti-hero in his original return, the Red Hood now serves as an almost straight-up hero in the relaunched DCU, starring in Red Hood & The Outlaws
+While he was more of an anti-hero in his original return, the Red Hood now serves as an almost straight-up hero in the relaunched DCU, starring in multiple iterations of Red Hood & The Outlaws (now called Red Hood: Outlaw).

 Created as a supervillain and arch-rival of Batman back in 1963, Catman has a costume that mimics Batman’s except the ears are a bit more, well, cat-ish.
 A burglar by trade (like Catwoman), the character was originally an evil counterpart of Batman’s in Gotham City, but he never really took off as a villainous threat.
 However, he later became a popular antihero (and was less associated with Batman) thanks to a revival and revamp in the Gail Simone comic book Secret Six.